Shot In the Arm Housing Incentive

 Chamber Devco officials contacted each of the developers in Shot in the Arm - Phase 1 and the 9 houses constructed thus far in Shot in the Arm – Phase 2 to find out which local businesses were involved in their projects.
 Thus far 81 have been identified and it’s very likely some may have been overlooked.
 That list is likely to grow considerably once Phase 2 is completed.
 A list of those local businesses and entities impacted are included here.

 The program has helped North Platte play catch up on the housing market as its construction has lagged behind peer communities such as Hastings, Kearney, Columbus, Norfolk and Fremont.
 This decade North Platte has averaged 35 new housing units per year.
 In previous decades those numbers were: (52 per year) – 2000-2009; (79 per year) – 1990’s; (64 per year) – 1980’s; (284 per year) – 1970’s; (158 per year) – 1960’s; (134 per year) 1950’s; (115 per year) – 1940’s.

 The recently completed 2018 North Platte / Lincoln County Housing study documented the various housing needs and demands both in new units estimated at an immediate need of 523 additional to have a healthy housing market, and the rehabilitation of older and substandard housing being another critical point of emphasis.
 Approximately 75 percent of North Platte’s housing stock is a half century or older.
 That aging housing structure percentage is even greater in the villages of Lincoln County.

-- A developer must commit to constructing at least two new housing units (4 was the requirement in Phase 1).
+- A developer must commit to constructing at least two new housing units (4 was the requirement in Phase 1, and 2 homes in Phase 2).
 The homes cannot be owner occupied and cannot have already been permitted.

 - For sale or for lease (rent) are both eligible.